GuildCrafts/web-development-js/CONTRIBUTING.md

   - [ ] exists and is referenced from learning contract
   - [ ] includes starter code

 Follow the steps below to create a high-quality learning goal.
+We also recommend that you read the wiki page [Anatomy of a Good Learning Goal](https://github.com/GuildCrafts/web-development-js/wiki/Anatomy-of-a-Good-Learning-Goal) if you are new to the process.

 ### Step 0 (optional): Create a Goal Repository in GuildCrafts